 1 shallot or 1/2 small onion, finely chopped

-1/3 cup finely grated Pecorino Romano cheese, plus more to finish (or parmesan cheese)
+1/3 cup (30g) grated Parmesan cheese, plus more to finish

 1. Heat the butter and olive oil in a large skillet over medium-high heat.
-Add the snap peas, garlic, shallot red pepper flakes and salt; sauté for 4-5 minutes until garlic is fragrant and the snap peas are lightly sautéed.
-Season with salt and pepper.
+Add the garlic, shallot, red pepper flakes and salt; sauté for a few minutes, just until the shallots are starting to soften.

-2. Turn heat off and add cheese, lemon juice and lemon zest.
+3. Turn the heat off and mix in the cheese, lemon juice and lemon zest.

-3. Cook the pasta according to the package directions.
+4. Cook the pasta until al dente.
+Save some of the pasta water.
 Drain and add the cooked pasta to the skillet with the snap peas.
-Taste and adjust seasoning.

 No comments: